-In general, article 101 will not apply to an agreement between a 'principal' and its 'genuine agent' in so far as the agreement relates to contracts negotiated or concluded by the agent on behalf of its principal (on the concept of genuine agents and genuine agency, see also question 13).
-However, the Commission's Vertical Guidelines explain that, where a genuine agency agreement contains, for example, a clause preventing the agent from acting for competitors of the principal, article 101 may apply if the arrangement leads to exclusion of the principal's competitors from the market for the products in question.
+In general, article 101 will not apply to an agreement between a 'principal' and its 'genuine agent' in so far as the agreement relates to contracts negotiated or concluded by the agent on behalf of its principal.

-In addition, the Vertical Guidelines note that a genuine agency agreement that facilitates collusion between principals may also fall within article 101(1).
-Collusion could be facilitated where: 'a number of principals use the same agents while collectively excluding others from using these agents, or when they use the agents to collude on marketing strategy or to exchange sensitive market information between the principals.'
+However, the concept of a 'genuine agent' is narrowly defined (see question 13).
+In addition, the Commission's Vertical Guidelines explain that, where a genuine agency agreement contains, for example, a clause preventing the agent from acting for competitors of the principal, article 101 may apply if the arrangement leads to exclusion of the principal's competitors from the market for the products in question.
+Further, the Vertical Guidelines note that a genuine agency agreement that facilitates collusion between principals may also fall within article 101(1).
+Collusion could be facilitated where: 'a number of principals use the same agents while collectively excluding others from using these agents, or when they use the agents to collude on marketing strategy or to exchange sensitive market information between the principals'.